nehakalra54/acrolinx-sidebar-demo-osx/README.md

 To build and run the sample plugin, follow these steps:

-1. Open AcrolinxPluginTextEdit.xcodeproject and build the project in Xcode.
+1. Open `AcrolinxPluginTextEdit.xcodeproject` and build the project in Xcode.

-2. Copy the output file AcrolinxPluginTextEdit.acpl to your PlugIns folder `(“~/Library/Application Support/PluginIns”)`
+2. Copy the output file `AcrolinxPluginTextEdit.acpl` to your PlugIns folder `~/Library/Application Support/PluginIns`

 3. Run the Acrolinx application.